The Coast (EP)

 The Coast is the debut EP from Toronto, Ontario, Canada-based indie rock group The Coast.
 The EP was first self-released in Canada on March 7, 2006, then released in the US by Aporia Records on May 29, 2007.
 The EP was produced by the band and Chris Hegge, who also provided backing vocals on "Evening's Heights."
 In 2004, when The Coast was known as The July 26th Movement, they released an EP titled Take a Walk Outside, featuring an early version of the song of the same name found on the self-titled EP.

-The EP garnered critical acclaim in Canadian music press.
+The EP garnered critical acclaim in the Canadian music press.
 Rob Bolton of Canadian music magazine Exclaim! hailed: "The Coast are yet another example of the increasingly talented and seemingly unstoppable Canadian indie music scene."

 Track listing

 All songs written by The Coast.